Dor-sketch/game-of-life-ai/README.md

 <p align = "center">
     <img src="./images/cross_over.gif"
-    width="800"/>
+    width="500"/>
     <br>
     <i>Uniform Crossover
     <br>Two parents (up) are combined to create a new child (down).
-    Child have a 50% chance to inherit each cell from one of the parents. <br>
+    Child have a 50% chance to inherit each cell from one of the parents.
     In this case the child fitness seems to be better than the its left parent, but worse than the right parent.</i>
 </p>